-Wakehurst Place Gardens, near Haywards Heath
+Wakehurst Gardens, near Haywards Heath

-Wakehurst Place is situated in an 'Area of Outstanding Natural Beauty' on the High Weald of Sussex.
+Wakehurst, Kew's wild botanic garden in Sussex, situated in an 'Area of Outstanding Natural Beauty' on the High Weald of Sussex.

 Its higher rainfall, more moisture retentive soils and range of microclimates complement the conditions at Kew and allow the plant collections to be greatly enhanced.
 The gardens are very extensive and you should allow at least half a day if not more.